Reuh/anselme/README.md

 > Last choice
 ```

 * `$`: function line.
 Followed by an [identifier](#identifiers), then eventually an [alias](#aliases), and eventually a parameter list.
 Define a function using its children as function body.
-Also define a new namespace for its children.
+Also define a new namespace for its children (using the function name if it has no arguments, or a unique name otherwise).

 The function body is not executed when the line is reached; it must be explicitely called in an expression.
 See [expressions](#function-calls) to see the different ways of calling a function.

 A parameter list can be optionally given after the identifier.
-Parameter names are identifiers, with eventually an alias (after a `:`) and a default value (after a `=`).
+Parameter names are identifiers, with eventually an alias (after a `:`) and a default value (after a `=`), and then a type annotation (after a `::`).
 It is enclosed with paranthesis and contain a comma-separated list of identifiers:

 ```
 $ f(a, b: alias for b, c="default for c", d: alias for d = "default for d")